lxy-lu/github_prac_project/README.md

 # github_prac_project

 The project is a practice at using Github.

+Changes added to the respository used to practice git pulling then git pushing to the Github repository.